ColinGilbert/noobwerkz-engine/COMMENTARY.md

 Jan 17, 2017
 ```
-Been working in SQLite a lot.
-The database schema is more or less complete and all that needs implementing is going to be the bodies and shapes.
-Overall, we're 7/8 of the way before writing test-cases.
-Along the way, I decided to re-implement the mesh data structure in order to have it not crash.
-It will soon be a proper class with an interface wrapped around it.```
+Been working with SQLite.
+A lot.
+The database schema (round 1) is more or less complete and all that remains to implement is going to be the bodies and shapes: We're 7/8 of the way before writing test-cases.
+Along the way, I decided to re-implement the mesh data structure in order to have it not crash so spuriously - In fact it will very soon be a proper class with an interface wrapped around it and we'll be better off that way.
 ```

 Jan.
 9, 2017
 ```